-In general, I am an avid vegetable eater, more apt to order a veggie burger than the lamb chops or hambuger.
+In general, I am an avid vegetable eater, more apt to order a veggie burger than the lamb chops or hamburger.
 Yet, I gained a serious appreciation for lamb while I was Morocco.
 Specifically, it was a prune and lamb tagine in a small cafe in Tangiers that took me by serious surprise.
-Since then, I’ve made some rendition of the dish for ever person I’ve truly loved (and has caught me at the right time).
+Since then, I’ve made some rendition of the dish for every person I’ve truly loved (and has caught me at the right time).

 I love this recipe for Moroccan lamb because it is flexible.
 Instead of raisins, you may use prunes, dates, or experiment with figs. If you like a slightly sweeter sauce you can add even more of the dried fruit.
 To make this recipe gluten-free you could use potatoes or tapioca starch to thicken the stew.
 It is an excellent main dish served with rice, flat bread, potatoes, or like I did, squash and greens.

 Tropical “winter” squash grows great here in Hawaii.
 The best way to get seeds to grow them is to buy a few squashes from local markets and find the ones you like the best.
 Then either plant the seeds fresh or clean the pulp from them and dry for storage.
 Mustard greens also do great in the Hawaiian climate.
 You can simply buy mustard seeds from your Indian grocer (or online, etc.) and scatter them on the soil.
 In a short time you will have tender mustard greens for your culinary enjoyment.